We have the answers you need.

 If the situation is serious, we will triage your pet’s care and refer you to an urgent or emergency care hospital.
-These facilities have excellent staff, trained in urgent and emergency situations, and operate after-hours.
+These facilities have specially trained staff and operate after-hours.
 Please understand: We are not refusing to see your pet—we give you a referral when it’s the best care for your pet.

 Please know: In the event of an urgent matter or emergency, we can assess the situation, offer comfort and support, and triage your pet.
 We will not see your pet in an urgent or emergency situation because we are not an urgent care or emergency hospital.

 We love your pet and are not refusing to see your pet—a referral is the best option for any pet in a serious situation.
 We will refer you to: